CelineChole/website-tech/content/blog/react-day-conference/index.md

 Talk regarding serverless technologies are changing what it means to be a full-stack developer.

 Because of the rise of SPAs, more complex data concerns, multiple device targets and increased expectations of user experience, client-side development has gotten more complex over the past decade or so.
-Increase expectation for front-end developer.
+Increased expectations for front-end developers.

 Evolution of computing over the past few years:
 - On Premises